LucasDelfino92/morrowindsharp/main.md

 > This removes the edits from [**Better Fitted Female Armors**](https://www.nexusmods.com/morrowind/mods/50187) to armor meshes which were already designed for female characters.

 ### Automatically cleaning plugins

+> This section is intended for followers of the guide add-on.

 **tes3cmd** lets us clean all active plugins in our load order, either individually or in mass.
 The latter process can take quite a while.
 For the purpose of this guide, we will only clean the plugins we know are dirty.
 For more information on how to clean plugins in mass, [**check the tes3cmd section**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tes3cmd).